click on the menu below to navigate this site

 Julia looking at bison

-We were now bathed in the gorgeous late afternoon light and treated to the scent of wild flowers which covered the pastures and surrounded us with color.
+We were now bathed in the gorgeous late afternoon light and treated to the scent of wildflowers, which covered the pastures and surrounded us with color.

 Canyon Hike Video